-Once again, we proudly present our annual water quality report which details the results of water quality testing completed from January to December 2022.
+Once again, we proudly present our annual water quality report which details the results of water quality testing completed from January to December 2024.
 The purpose of this report is to raise your understanding of drinking water and bring awareness of the need to protect our drinking water sources.
 Included in this report are details about where your water comes from, what it contains, and how our water quality results compare to federal and state standards.

-We are pleased to tell you that we had no Safe Drinking Water Act violations in 2022.
-We are committed to delivering the best quality drinking water.
+The East Windsor MUA is committed to delivering the best quality drinking water.
 To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to serve the needs of all our water users.